lexibank/tlopo/out/vol2/chapter1.md

 <a id="s-3-2"></a>

-## 3.2.
+### 3.2.
 Subgrouping and reconstruction

 The strength of a lexical reconstruction rests crucially on the distribution of the supporting cognate sets across subgroups.
 The distribution of cognate forms and agreements in their meanings is much more important than the number of cognates.
 It is enough to make a secure reconstruction if a cognate set occurs in just two languages in a family, with agreement in meaning, provided that the two languages belong to different first-order subgroups and provided that there is no reason to suspect that the resemblances are due to borrowing or chance.
-The PMP term &ast;apij ‘twins’ is reflected in several Western Malayo-Polynesian languages (e.g. Batak apid ‘twins, double (fused) banana’) but in only a single Oceanic language (Roviana avisi ‘twins of the same sex’).
-Because Roviana belongs to a different first-order branch of Malayo-Polynesian from the Western Malayo-Polynesian witnesses and because there is virtually no chance that the agreement is due to borrowing or chance similarity, this distribution is enough to justify the reconstruction of PMP &ast;apij, POc &ast;apic ‘twins’.
+The PMP term _&ast;apij_ ‘twins’ is reflected in several Western Malayo-Polynesian languages (e.g. Batak _apid_ ‘twins, double (fused) banana’) but in only a single Oceanic language (Roviana avisi ‘twins of the same sex’).
+Because Roviana belongs to a different first-order branch of Malayo-Polynesian from the Western Malayo-Polynesian witnesses and because there is virtually no chance that the agreement is due to borrowing or chance similarity, this distribution is enough to justify the reconstruction of PMP _&ast;apij_, POc _&ast;apic_ ‘twins’.

 Although the subgrouping of Austronesian languages and questions about which protolanguage was spoken where remain somewhat controversial, it is impossible to proceed without making some assumptions about these matters.
 Figure 1 is an approximate rendering of our subgrouping assumptions, and also serves as a key to abbreviations of names of language groups and protolanguages.
-The upper part of the tree (as far down as POc) is due to Blust, originally presented in [Blust](../references.md#source-Blust1977a) ([1977a](../references.md#source-Blust1977a)) and repeated with additional supporting evidence in subsequent publications ([Blust 1978a](../references.md#source-Blust1978a), 1982, 1983–84b, 1993).[^4]
+The upper part of the tree (as far down as POc) is due to Blust, originally presented in [Blust](../references.md#source-Blust1977a) ([1977a](../references.md#source-Blust1977a)) and repeated with additional supporting evidence in subsequent publications ([Blust 1978a](../references.md#source-Blust1978a), [1982](../references.md#source-Blust1982), 1983–84b, 1993).[^4]

 <a id="p-7"></a>